Updated: April 16, 2026

 The LMIA process depends on which stream you are applying under, but in general, it can be broken down into the following stages.

 First is the recruitment phase, where employers are expected to make genuine efforts to hire Canadians or permanent residents before turning to foreign workers.
+For most jobs, this means posting on the Canada Job Bank and using at least two additional recruitment methods that target different underrepresented groups.
+Low wage workers employers must now advertise for a minimum of 8 consecutive weeks — double the previous requirement.
 Some streams, such as the Global Talent Stream, recognize critical shortages and may exempt employers from this recruitment step.

 Next comes the LMIA application, where you prepare and submit all required forms, fees, and supporting documents.
 In many cases, employers may then be invited to an interview with an ESDC officer to clarify details about the job offer and recruitment efforts.